reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 BOOT-INF/classpath.idx
 ```
 ### Enabling the Layering Feature
-Release 2.3 supports layering by extracting parts of this fat jar in separate layers.
+Spring Boot 2.3 supports layering by extracting parts of this fat jar into separate layers.

 The layering feature is explicitly enabled with the Spring Boot Maven plugin: